Rules of a System Administrator

 9. Network With Peers

 There is nothing more valuable than your own network of IT folks.
-Maintain friendships and find peers to bounce ideas off of.
+Maintain friendships and find peers inside and outside the company to bounce ideas off of.

 10. Read Only Friday